 Cingranelli and Filippov (2018) charge that Fariss (2014) failed to assess the assumptions of the two latent variables models.
-To support this claim, Cingranelli and Filippov (2018) create random ordered categorical variables and re-estimate the latent variable model with these additional variables in place of the standards-based variables.
-They wish to draw the inference that the standards-based variables do not provide meaningful information in the model by comparing the yearly mean point estimates between these two models.
+To support this claim, Cingranelli and Filippov (2018) create random-ordered categorical variables and reestimate the latent variable model with these simulated variables in place of the standardsbased variables.
+They wish to draw the inference that the standards-based variables do not provide meaningful information by comparing yearly mean point estimates.
 But this inference is not valid.
-Because the simulated data are not generated from any underlying model related to the other data, Cingranelli and Filippov (2018) have essentially just added random noise to the estimates.
-Unfortunately, there is nothing we can learn from this simulation other than what the unchanged events-based variables already show us.
-This is because, though adding random data to the units in the latent variable model will randomly shift the position of some units, it will not change the average for these units in each year.
+Because the simulated data are not generated from any underlying model related to the other data, Cingranelli and Filippov (2018) have just added random noise to the estimates.
+Unfortunately, there is nothing we can learn from this simulation other than what the unchanged events-based variables already show.
+Though adding random data to the units in the latent variable model will randomly shift the position of some units, it will not change the average for these units in each year.

-Relatedly, in their abstract, Cingranelli and Filippov (2018) state that I rely on "stringent assumptions" to argue that I "heavily weighted rare incidents of mass killings such as genocide".
-However, this is untrue.
-The latent variable models in Fariss (2014) incorporate the event-based variables in exactly the same way across the different specifications.
-The standards-based variables are treated differently, but it is not through the item-weights, but rather through their item difficulty parameters.
-The term item-weights is usually used to describe the item discrimination parameters in the IRT models, which are analogous to slope parameters in a logit or ordered-logit function, whereas the item difficulty parameters are analogous to intercepts or cut-points.
-I treat standards-based variables differently in accordance with the theory of a changing standard of accountability, which I discuss in great detail above and in Fariss (2014).
-Readers should be aware that the assertion made by Cingranelli and Filippov (2018) is misleading for two reasons: first, because they do not clearly discuss which of the parameters they are criticizing, and second, because they provide no empirical evidence to support their claim about the treatment of the item-weights in Fariss (2014).
+Relatedly, Cingranelli and Filippov (2018) state that Fariss (2014, 1083) relies on "stringent assumptions," which "heavily weighted rare incidents of mass killings such as genocide."
+This is incorrect.
+The latent variable models in Fariss (2014) incorporate the event-based variables in exactly the same way across specifications.
+The standards-based variables are treated differently, but it is not through the item-weights, but rather through their item-difficulty parameters.
+The term item-weights is usually used to describe the item-discrimination parameters in the IRT models, which are analogous to slope parameters in a logit or ordered-logit, whereas the item-difficulty parameters are analogous to intercepts or cut-points.
+The assertion made by Cingranelli and Filippov (2018) is misleading for two reasons: first, because they do not clearly discuss which of the parameters they are criticizing, and second, because they provide no evidence to support their claim about the size of either the item-difficulty or itemdiscrimination parameters.